TrustBound/dream_test/STANDARDS.md

 ## Summary

-These standards exist to make `dream_test` predictable and debuggable.
+These standards exist to make Dream Test predictable and debuggable.
 When in doubt:

 1. **Be explicit** — pass data, don't capture it
 2. **Be flat** — extract helpers, don't nest